Commentary: Blakespear’s prospects, part 2 - The Coast News Group

 The claim was based on polling conducted by FM3 Research, in which Blakespear appeared to hold a lead over Gunderson, albeit one just on the cusp of the margin of error.

 Apparently the state Democratic Party agrees.
-The week also brought the news that three county Democratic organizations shifted $250,000 into the Blakespear campaign (Tehama $100k, Fresno $100k, and San Mateo $50k).
+The week also brought the news that three county Democratic organizations shifted $250,000 into Blakespear’s campaign (Tehama $100k, Fresno $100k, and San Mateo $50k).
 That’s a lot of firepower.
 Presumably they think she’ll need it.

 None of this is a surprise.
 In a June commentary in this newspaper, this writer opined that “it’s going to be a close race, likely the closest of Blakespear’s political career.”
 That view was based on a high-altitude assessment of voter registrations in the newly drawn district, on the potential for a “red ripple” in California, and on the belief that Blakespear’s franchise in Encinitas has been diminished by voter experience with her imperious style, her scandals and political controversies.